MarkoUnity/volumetric-clouds/README.md

 ## Requirements

-- Unity 2020.3 or later
+- Unity 2022.3 or later
-- Universal Render Pipeline (URP) or Built-in Render Pipeline
+- Built-in Render Pipeline

 ## License

 This project is licensed under the terms specified in the [LICENSE](License.txt) file.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.